ramonbnuezjr/ai_home_security_notifications/docs/epics_and_stories.md

 **So that** my privacy is protected even if the system is compromised

 **Acceptance Criteria:**
-- [ ] Video data is encrypted at rest
+- [x] Video data is encrypted at rest (Fernet AES-128 encryption)
-- [ ] Network communications use TLS encryption
+- [x] Network communications use TLS encryption (self-signed cert generation implemented)
-- [ ] Configuration data is encrypted
+- [x] Configuration data is encrypted (config dict encryption available)
-- [ ] Encryption keys are managed securely
+- [x] Encryption keys are managed securely (0o600 permissions, auto-generation)
-- [ ] Data can be decrypted for authorized access
+- [x] Data can be decrypted for authorized access (decrypt functions implemented)

 ### User Story 6.3: Privacy Controls
 **As a** security system user